 If your event has a live auction, there's generally two schools of thought: You can either have the cash appeal before the big-ticket items, like Experiences, or after.
 Both approaches have pros and cons, so if you have multiple events in a year, you may want to experiment and see what works best with your auctioneer and audience.

 Option 1: Launch the cash appeal right after the most expensive item, at the top of the bell curve.

-Here on the bell curve of Live Auction sequencing, your most valuable or highest-priced live auction item is at the top of the bell curve; think a safari in South Africa or trip to the Masters Golf Tournament.
+Here on the bell curve of Live Auction sequencing, your most valuable or highest-priced live auction item is at the top of the bell curve; think a safari in South Africa, for example.

 In our experience, you don’t want to put the crown jewel of your live auction last.
 The reason: If you have 2 or 3 bidders in the crowd waiting to all night to bid on that item and it sells to 1 person, you’ve got 2 or 3 other people with nothing else to spend that big money on.

 Once that premium item is sold, you can say something like, "Folks, the incredible African safari is sold.
 Before we get on to the next items, we’d like to take a short minute to do our fund-a-need or cash appeal.
 To kick that off, I direct your attention to the screens for a short video."

 A cash appeal up at the top of the bell curve, right behind the most expensive item or two, can help capture some of that money, plus utilize the momentum in the room.

 Click here to view a video explanation of the best time to conduct a Fund-a-Need in this recording of our recent webinar, "Ask an Auctioneer."